cogentcore/core/docs/content/table.md

 Categories = ["Widgets"]
 +++

 A **table** allows you to display a slice of structs to users as a table and have them edit it.
-Users can use [[context menu]]s and drag-and-drop to add, remove, and move rows.
+Users can use [[context menu]]s and [[events#drag-and-drop]] to add, remove, and move rows.
 Also, users can sort the table by clicking on columns.

 For a slice of non-structs, use a [[list]].
 For a single struct, use a [[form]].
 For a map, use a [[keyed list]].